-A. Pre-Proposal Meeting
+A. Pre-Proposal Meeting and Site Visit

 Proposers are encouraged to attend a non-mandatory, pre-proposal meeting on Dec.
 7, 2022, at 9:00 a.m. to be held at the Youth Services Center, 222 Paul Scannell Drive, 2nd Floor, San Mateo, CA 94402.
-To RSVP for the pre-proposal meeting, please send an email to Darlene Hansen, Management Analyst at dhansen@smcgov.org
+A site visit will directly follow the pre-proposal meeting, ending no later than 12:00 p.m.
+To RSVP for the pre-proposal meeting and tour, please send an email to Tony Burchyns, Management Analyst, at tburchyns@smcgov.org.